seafoodtaskforce/STF-TruTrace/docs/End-User Manuals.md

-# User Manuals #
+# End-User Manuals #

-Below you will find the links to all of the user manuals in multiple languages.
+Below you will find the links to all of the end-user manuals in multiple languages.

 **NOTE:** These documents will be continually updated as features are rolled out and bugs are fixed.